OHBA-analysis/osl-dynamics/contribution.md

 Further info: https://www.medsci.ox.ac.uk/divisional-services/support-services-1/bmrc/gpu-resources.

-## Installing OHBA-Models on BMRC
+## Installing osl-dynamics on BMRC
-It is recommended to install OHBA-Models within a virtual environment.
+It is recommended to install osl-dynamics within a virtual environment.
 Depending on the GPU node a different version of CUDA maybe available.
 This means different versions of TensorFlow maybe required on different GPU nodes (older nodes may not be able to run the latest version of TensorFlow).
 Below are installation instructions for different TensorFlow versions.

 ### TensorFlow 2.5 (Recommended for compG017)
 ```
 module use /well/woolrich/projects/software/modulefiles
 module load Anaconda3
 module load cuda/11.2
-conda create --name ohba-tf25 python=3.8
+conda create --name osld-tf25 python=3.8
-conda activate ohba-tf25
+conda activate osld-tf25
-cd OHBA-Models
+cd osl-dynamics
 pip install -e .
 ```